Akash Mishra: Early life and youth career

-Born in Uttar Pradesh, Akash began his football career by joining the U Dream Football Academy in 2015.
+Born in Uttar Pradesh, and was selected for Guru Gobind Singh Sports College, Lucknow as an trainee athlete when he was in 6th standard in school.
+Akash began his football career by joining the U Dream Football Academy in 2015.
 He stayed at the U Dream Football Academy in Germany for three-years, and returned to India in 2018, when Indian Arrows came calling for Akash after he made it to the India U18 team.

 Indian Arrows

 Akash penned his first professional contract with I-League club Indian Arrows.
 He made his professional debut in the 2018–19 I-League season against Shillong Lajong FC on 13 January 2019 as a substitute for Rohit Danu, which ended in a 0–3 victory for Indian Arrows.
 He made it to the lineup for the first time against NEROCA FC on 1 February, which ended in a 2–3 defeat for the Arrows.
 Akash played his last match of the season on 24 February 2019 against Real Kashmir FC, which ended in a thrilling 2–2 draw.
 He stayed at the club for the 2019–20 I-League season, and played his first of the season against Gokulam Kerala on 6 December 2019, which Indian Arrows lost 0–1.
 Akash played his last match for the club against TRAU FC on 8 March 2020, which ended 0–1 to TRAU.
 After the 2019–20 I-League season, after making 23 appearances over two seasons for the club, Akash left Indian Arrows for the Indian Super League club Hyderabad FC.